love2d-community/awesome-love2d/README.md

 * [HC](https://hc.readthedocs.io/en/latest/) - Collision detection with arbitrary polygons; allows rotation of objects.
 * [loveblobs](https://github.com/exezin/loveblobs) - A softbody library with support for both dynamic and static arbitrary softbodies.
 * [Strike](https://github.com/Aweptimum/Strike) - 2D collision detection library.
 Extendable, based on Separating-Axis-Theorem.
-* [Slick](https://github.com/erinmaus/slick) - slick is a simple to use polygon collision library inspired by bump.lua.
+* [Slick](https://github.com/erinmaus/slick) - Slick is a simple to use polygon collision library inspired by bump.lua.

 ## Platforms
 *Ports for Platforms other than the ones officially supported by LÖVE*